pyecharts/pyecharts/document/doc_en_US.md

     Name of xAxis
 * xaxis_name_pos -> str
     Location of xAxis name.It can be 'start'，'middle'，'end'
+* xaxis_rotate -> int
+    Rotation degree of xaxis label, which is especially useful when there is no enough space for category axis.Rotation degree is from -90 to 90.
+* xaxis_min -> int/float
+    The minimun value of xaxis.
+* xaxis_max -> int/float
+    The maximun value of xaxis.
 * y_axis -> list
     yAxis data
 * yaxis_formatter -> str